-It’s check in time!
-How was your first week of finding a work life balance?
-Did you try scheduling in activities throughout the week?
-Did you actually follow that schedule?
+It’s check-in time!
+How was your first week of finding a work-life balance?
+Did you try scheduling activities throughout the week?
+Did you follow that schedule?
 Did you enjoy yourself?

 Another more immediate fix (hooray for instant gratification!) comes in the form of tasks, and this is our second strategy for week two.
 When I sit down and make my to-do list for the day it usually looks something like this:

 While this may be a slight exaggeration, I’d say there are usually at least ten significant projects on my list, and let’s be honest, I’m just setting myself up for failure.
 No wonder I feel like I don’t have time for fun; with an unrealistic and unending list of work goals, I never feel that I’ve done “enough” to warrant play.

 Do you ever feel this way?
 Does simply thinking about your to-do list make your chest feel tight?
 Let’s work on that this week.